The Woods at Mount Edgecombe

 The Woods has a demanding finishing stretch which begins as early as the uphill par-4 13th.
-Water comes into play from 14 to 16, a downhill par 5, then a par 3 with water to carry all the way from tee to green, and a dogleg right par 4.
-The 17th is a shortish par 4 but to an elevated green, while 18 is another strong 4 with water left of a big sloping green.
+Water is in play from 14 to 16, a downhill par 5, then a par 3 with water to carry all the way from tee to green, and a dogleg right par 4.
+The 17th is a shortish par 4 to an elevated green, and 18 a strong 4 with water left of a large sloping green.

 Mount Edgecombe Golf Lodge close to the clubhouse has six rooms for guests.

 The spacious Mount Edgecombe range is a separate facility a short drive from the clubhouse, open to the public.
-Recently upgraded with new bays and a short-game area, it is recognised as the premier range in KZN, and has an excellent restaurant.
-The resident pro is Steve Cottingham, who won the PGA of SA Teaching Pro of the Year award in 2016.
+Upgraded with new bays and a short-game area, it is recognised as the premier range in KZN, and has an excellent restaurant.
+The resident pro is Steve Cottingham, who won the PGA of SA Teaching Pro of the Year award in 2021 and 2016.

 1 / The Woods hosted the European Tour’s 2013 Nelson Mandela Invitational, won by Dawie van der Walt.
 Colin Nel and Jorge Campillo had 59s in the second round, but because the course had been shortened because of heavy rain, the scores were not official records.

-2 / Home club member Jared Harvey won the 2011 SA Strokeplay Championship at Mount Edgecombe in a sudden-death playoff over Scot David Law.
+2 / Home club member Jared Harvey won the 2011 SA Strokeplay Championship at The Woods in a sudden-death playoff over Scot David Law.
 Jared’s father George Harvey had twice won the same title, in 1973 at Houghton and 1976 at Mowbray.

-5 / Hennie Heyns won the 2020 A division men’s club championship at the age of 70, posting a 36-hole score of 144 over the two Mount Edgecombe courses to win by two shots.
+6 / Hennie Heyns won the 2020 A division men’s club championship at age 70, posting a 36-hole score of 144 over the two MECC courses to win by two.

 2020 Hennie Heyns & Bronwyn Rae